‘Divine justice’: How Hondurans are reacting to an ex-president’s US trial

 In 2009, Honduras experienced a military coup d’état that resulted in Hernández’s conservative National Party taking back power.
 The US briefly suspended aid to Honduras in the aftermath — but that measure proved to be short-lived.

-By the time Hernández was in office, the US saw Hernández as a key ally in expanding its “drug war” and stemming against northbound migration.
+By the time Hernández was in office, the US saw Hernández as a key ally in expanding its “drug war” and stemming northbound migration.
 Under presidents Barack Obama and Donald Trump, the US sent Honduras millions of dollars in military and security assistance.

 All the while, Spring told Al Jazeera, Hernández was allegedly using military and police forces to protect drug traffickers.